 8. Put fun on the agenda

 Last but not least, meetings and deadlines shouldn’t be the only items listed in your datebook.
-Schedule some fun, relaxing social events or a post-tax season vacation so you have something to look forward to once the pace slows down.
-Focusing on the light at the end of the tunnel can make even the craziest of workdays seem less, well, taxing.
+Schedule some fun, relaxing social events or a post-tax vacation from work so you have something to look forward to once the pace slows down.
+Focusing on the light at the end of the tunnel during this busy season for accountants can make even the craziest of workdays seem less, well, taxing.